-TEST: VRE (rule out) Synonym: Vancomycin-Resistant Enterococcus culture; rule out Vancomycin-Resistant Enterococcus faecium; rule out Vancomycin-Resistant Enterococcus faecalis Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time [from specimen receipt in the Laboratory]: 2-3 days Specimen Required: Rectal swab; perianal swab, stool Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
+TEST: VRE Culture Synonym: Vancomycin-Resistant Enterococcus culture; rule out Vancomycin-Resistant Enterococcus faecium ; rule out Vancomycin-Resistant Enterococcus faecalis Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time [from specimen receipt in the Laboratory]: 2-3 days Specimen Required: Rectal swab; perianal swab, stool Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): One (1) swab Specimen Volume (Minimum): N/A Collect: Culturette tube with transport medium Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Store and ship at room temperature, ship as quickly as possible.
-Continued Next Page>
+Transport Conditions: Transport at room/ambient temperature 2-30°C. Continued Next Page>